davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 LOCATION_COSMOS='eastus2'
 ACCOUNT_NAME_COSMOS='(prefix)migrationcosmos'
 ```
-5. Then create the Azure Cosmos DB Account and place it into the resource group you just created.
-Copy the below command and execute it.
+5. Copy the below command and execute it (you can paste in command window with a  right click).
+This will create the Azure Cosmos DB Account and place it into the resource group you just created.

 ```language-bas
 az cosmosdb create --resource-group $RESOURCE_GROUP_COSMOS --name $ACCOUNT_NAME_COSMOS --kind MongoDB --locations regionName=$LOCATION_COSMOS